vladholubiev/lambda-custom-authorizer-middleware/README.md

+# AWS Lambda Local Middleware

-# Lambda Custom Authorizer Midleware for AWS Serverless Express and Serverless Offline
+> Lambda Custom Authorizer Middleware for using with AWS Serverless Express and Serverless Offline plugins

 ## API